 In this section, we discuss the computational setup and subsequently provide results of four numerical experiments using the formulation in Section 2.4.
 We evaluate the forces in the space-time domain using the conservative traction evaluation of Section 3.3.
 First, we compare the results of the mesh-constraint boundary velocity of a sinusoidal heaving hydrofoil with the analytical solution and study its dependency on the temporal discretization.
 Second, in order to examine the capability of the proposed methodology of predicting steady flow, we study the results of fluid flow past a stationary hydrofoil.
 We perform a grid convergence study and compare our results with the literature.
 Third, we focus on the hydrodynamics of a moving body, which is much more complex than the case of a steady body.
 We simulate the flow past a low-frequency heaving hydrofoil.
 Lastly, we investigate the predictive capability of the methodology on capturing history effects in the wake.
 We simulate the flow past a pitching hydrofoil at a moderate frequency.
 Experimental data considering (unsteady) forces on a hydrofoil in a low Reynolds-number flow is not available in the literature.
-We support our predictions with numerical results from the literature and two-dimensional simulations of the steady variant of the flow model (2) using the same spatial discretization.
+We support our predictions with numerical results from the literature and steady state simulations using the steady variant of the flow model (22).
+All results presented here correspond to simulations using two spatial dimensions.
+The third direction refers to time.